keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

    See also **Using Conductive Paint** and **Preparing Electrical Contacts**.

+If you are using an Arduino microcontroller, open its IDE on your computer and plug in your board.

 ## Instructions -- Programming

-If you are using an [Arduino microcontroller](https://www.arduino.cc/en/Main/Products) (recommended), upload the following code to it using the [Arduino IDE](https://www.arduino.cc/en/Guide/Environment).
+If you are using an Arduino microcontroller, upload the following code to it using the its IDE.

 ``` c++
 float R_series = 10e3;  // Known value of resistor in series with 2-terminal sensor.